sayamindu/mechanicalmooc/README.md

-# Mecahnical MOOC
+# Learning Creative Learning / Mechanical MOOC

+Learning Creative Learning is a course offered at the MIT Media Lab.
+This is the first time we are providing an online version, using the Mechanical MOOC and G+ communities.

-The mechanical mooc is P2PU's open source implementation of the - hugely popular - MOOCs.
+The Mechanical MOOC is P2PU's light-weight open source platform for orchestrating large-scale online courses.
 Currently it contains:

  * A simple webserver and splash page
  * A form to get people signed up for a course